sph-mn/sph-sp/other/documentation/considerations.md

+# what parameters of core events should be possible to modulate
+in traditional software pretty much everything can be time dependent. allowing modulation is a performance consideration because it needs one extra check per generated sample (per channel). but some things are deemed to be a too subtle effect and modulation is currently not supported for thees (ex: transition length of filters), or are intended to be realised with second events (ex: fmod per channel) or custom events if needed.

 # moving average filter
 * use cases: smoothing of paths, smoothing of input control streams
 * not as useful: frequency filtering